 In 1961, Washington National Airport handled 4.7 million passengers making it the sixth busiest airport in the world.

 Due to its constrained location National was not able to expand.
-In 1962 Washington Dulles Airport was opened to accommodate the cities long-term needs.
+In 1962 Washington Dulles Airport was opened to accommodate the city's long-term needs.

 Through the years National, now called Ronald Reagan Washington National Airport, dropped in the rankings.
 In 2019, the airport handled 24.8 million passengers, ranking it 26th in the United States and 117th in the world.